 Before an interview, plan your core points with your PR team.
 What message do you want to get across?
 Are there any tricky questions the interviewer could throw at you?
 Even once you have your content down to a tee, public interviews can be intimidating.
 Take the time to stage mock interviews with your PR team.
 They’ll know how to test your limits and provide the best feedback.

-There are many mistakes companies can make when it comes to PR.
+There are many PR mistakes that companies can make.
 Careful strategies and expert advice are always the best solutions.
 Lastly, remember to record and analyse your results, failures, and successes.
 No company will get everything right the first time around.
 What’s important is that you can learn from every experience.